 Provide vision and motivate execution towards NCPMI corporate objectives.

-The specific duties and responsibilities for President Elect shall include, but not be limited to the following:
+The specific duties and responsibilities for President shall include, but not be limited to the following:

 If the President is unavailable, the President Elect shall assume the role as President.

 Comply with specifics for the role as written in Article V, Section 4 of NCPMI Bylaws